awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

 + $LATEST
 + Version number

-Use the following procedure to run a command using the document version parameter\.
+Run the following procedure to run a command using the document version parameter\.

 ------
 #### [ Linux ]